I once heard a kid at a holiday dinner ask, what do Brussels sprouts taste like?

 So, be sure to cook them between 20 to 40 minutes, and not a minute longer.

 Cook time will vary depending on the size of your Brussels sprouts, oven temperature, and how you personally prefer your veggies to be cooked.

 How to Make Brussels Sprouts Taste Good

 Brussels sprouts will taste even better if you season them well.
-You can’t go wrong with the basics – olive oil, salt, and pepper.
+And you can’t go wrong with the basics – olive oil, salt, and pepper.

-Give your Brussels sprouts a savory and nutty flair by topping them with Parmesan cheese.
+- Give your Brussels sprouts a savory and nutty flair by topping them with Parmesan cheese.

 Did you know that you can eat Brussels sprouts raw, too?
 They make a good salad ingredient, as long as you massage them with olive oil first.
-This will help soften the leaves and make them taste better.

 We are sorry that this post was not useful for you!